mouwaficbdr/random-quote-machine/README.md

 ## Future Development

-- Implement a quote API to fetch random quotes.
 - Add more social media sharing options.
 - Create a user interface for submitting user-generated quotes.
 - Improve accessibility and usability.